arrenkhl/alaska-coding-exercise/README.md

 ```
 - This gives a run-time efficiency of O(6), and so I decided to keep this solution and move on to creating an interface

+### Implementing solution in JavaScript
+-

 ## Questions
 1. Is there a way to solve this problem dynamically?
 Would this be a good idea in the first place?
 2. Can the problem be solved in a faster time than O(6)?
+3. Are there shortcuts that can be made in my JavaScript implementation?

 ## Assumptions Made
 - Each face of the die has an equal chance of being rolled